tox-dev/tox/doc/config.rst

     this warning will become an error.

-    Furthermore, we allow hard enforcing this rule (and bypassing the warning) by setting this flag to ``True``.
-In such cases we ignore the :confval:`basepython` and instead always use the base python implied from the Python name.
-This allows you to configure :confval:`basepython` in the global testenv without affecting environments that have implied base python versions.
+    Furthermore, we allow hard enforcing this rule (and bypassing the warning) by setting this flag to ``true``.
+In such cases we ignore the :conf:`basepython` and instead always use the base python implied from the Python name.
+This allows you to configure :conf:`basepython` in the global testenv without affecting environments that have implied base python versions.

-.. confval:: requires=LIST
+.. conf:: requires ^ LIST of PEP-508

     .. versionadded:: 3.2.0